testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ### ⚪️ 7.
-Avoid a zombie process by testing subscription failures
+Avoid a zombie process by testing connection failures

 🏷&nbsp; **Tags:** `#advanced, #strategic, #draft`

+:white_check_mark:  **Do:** Fake a connection/subscription error and ensure that the client retries and finally if things don't get better it cras

-:white_check_mark:  **Do:** Test that errors on the initial phase where the connection is being made are handled correctly, otherwise you be left with a zombie process that does nothing.
+Test that errors on the initial phase where the connection is being made are handled correctly, otherwise you be left with a zombie process that does nothing.
 For example,...

-Ideas: Metrics, retry, process.exit, stub or fake URL, test custom disconnect
+Ideas: Metrics, retry, process.exit, stub or fake URL, test custom disconnect, we love try catch

 <br/>